BethwelKimutai/fullstackErpSystem/README.md

 ## Overview

-JikoTrack is a comprehensive web-based solution designed to streamline accounting and inventory management for small eateries.
+JikoTrack is a comprehensive web-based solution designed to streamline inventory management for small eateries.
 This platform integrates essential restaurant management functions into a single system, enhancing operational efficiency, financial transparency, and sustainability.

 ## Table of Contents